For Your Dog

 What should I do to keep my dog/cat from licking his/her incision?

-You may purchase a post-surgery collar from us.
+You may purchase a post-surgery collar or body suit from us.

 Should I be worried that my dog/cat is licking his/her incision?

 Yes.
 Please bring them in so we can check their incision.
-We are available for rechecks Monday through Thursday or follow the emergency contact instructions on your Postoperative Care Instruction sheet.
+We are available for rechecks Monday, Tuesday, Thursday and Friday with an appointment or follow the emergency contact instructions on your Postoperative Care Instruction sheet.

 What is the green mark on my pet?